 Attempts to prevent the disclosure of internal risk assessments have been met with mixed success.
 Companies may be able to withhold an internal risk assessment based on a self-critical analysis privilege, which in some jurisdictions will protect the disclosure of a company’s analysis of its own safety procedures.
 A company may also be able to withhold an internal risk assessment based on the attorney-client privilege by employing outside counsel to manage its review process.
 As part of this process, outside counsel, rather than the organization, would retain an independent cyber consultant to assist in the due diligence analysis and in the preparation of a cyber-risk assessment report detailing the organization’s vulnerabilities, threats and lack of controls, as well as recommendations for addressing these issues.
 The report would be prepared at the request of counsel, which would then be incorporated into a more comprehensive report for the organization.

 A key takeaway from the panel’s discussion is that discoverability of internal risk assessments is an extremely fact-sensitive inquiry.
 Companies should work through internal and/or outside counsel when preparing these cyber risk assessments so that the information obtained may be protected under the attorney-client privilege.
 Moreover, a comprehensive legal strategy for developing a data security risk assessment offers a more realistic opportunity for an organization to shield the final product from discovery.

 To contact the editor on this story: S. Ethan Bowers.

-Will Covino is a Senior Associate at Peabody & Arnold LLP in Boston who focuses his practice on professional liability defense, cybersecurity, and general litigation matters.
+Will Covino is an Associate at Peabody & Arnold LLP in Boston who focuses his practice on professional liability defense, cybersecurity, and general litigation matters.